core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Birth Gid: with respect to a group member, the Gid obtained by that group member upon (re-)joining the group.

-* Group request: CoAP request message sent by a client in the group to all servers in that group.

 * Key Generation Number: an integer value identifying the current version of the keying material used in a group.

 * Source authentication: evidence that a received message in the group originated from a specific identified group member.
 This also provides assurance that the message was not tampered with by anyone, be it a different legitimate group member or an endpoint which is not a group member.

+* Group request: a CoAP request message sent by a client in the group to all the servers in that group.

-* Non-Notification Group Exchange: the exchange of messages between a client and the servers in the group, as pertaining to a group request from the client and the corresponding responses from the servers that are _not_ Observe notifications {{RFC7641}}.
-This is irrespective of the group request being an Observe request or not.
+* Long exchange: an exchange of messages in the group, where the associated request is a group request and/or an Observe request {{RFC7641}}.

+   More formally, the request associated with a long exchange is: a group request, irrespective of it being an Observe request; or an Observe request, irrespective of it being a group request.

-   The client terminates a Non-Notification Group Exchange when freeing up the CoAP Token value used for the group request, for which no further responses will be accepted afterwards.
+   In either case, multiple responses can follow from the same server to the request associated with the long exchange.
+The client terminates a long exchange when freeing up the CoAP Token value used for the associated request, for which no further responses will be accepted afterwards.

 # Security Context # {#sec-context}